jrenaud90/TidalPy/Documentation/Rheology/1_Rheology.md

 complex_shear_arr = rheology_instance.vectorize_frequency(freq_arr, shear_mod, viscosity)

 # Radius Arrays.
 These are when _both_ shear modulus and viscosity are vectorized (e.g, 1D slice of a planet), while
+# frequency remains a scalar.
+Note you must provide both shear and viscosity as an array of equal size, even if one
-# frequency remains a scalar:
+# remains constant while the other varies.
 frequency = 1.0e-5
 shear_arr = np.linspace(40.0e9, 80.0e9, 10)
 visco_arr = np.logspace(1.0e18, 1.0e22, 10) 1.0e18  # Viscosity and Shear must have the same shape